electricimp/Google-PubSub/Examples/README.md

 # GooglePubSub Examples

-## Examples Overview

-This readme describes example applications provided with [GooglePubSub library](../README.md).
+This document describes the sample applications provided with the [GooglePubSub library](../README.md).

 The following example applications are provided:
-- *Publisher*
+- Publisher
-- *PullSubscriber*
+- PullSubscriber
-- *PushSubscriber*
+- PushSubscriber
-- *ProjectInfo*
+- ProjectInfo

-To see the messages comming you need to run *PullSubscriber* and/or *PushSubscriber* examples in parallel with *Publisher* example.
-The recommended order of the examples running:
+We recommend that you:
-- run *Publisher* example on the agent of your first IMP device
+- run Publisher on the agent of one device
-- run *PullSubscriber* example on the agent of your second IMP device
+- run PullSubscriber on the agent of a second device
-- run *PushSubscriber* example on the agent of your third IMP device
+- run PushSubscriber on the agent of a third device

+To see messages arriving you need to run the PullSubscriber and/or PushSubscriber examples alongside the Publisher example.

-*ProjectInfo* example may be run many times at any moment.
-But note, it displays nothing if no topics/subscriptions have been created in your project (e.g. by running other provided examples).
+The ProjectInfo example may be run at any time.
+However, it displays nothing if no topics or subscriptions have been created in your project, for example by running any of the other examples.

+Each example is described below.
+If you wish to try one out, you'll find generic and example-specific setup instructions further down the page.

-### Publisher Example
+## Publisher

-This example publishes Pub/Sub Messages to the *"test_topic"* Pub/Sub topic which belong to the specified (by *PROJECT_ID* configuration constant) Google Cloud Project.
+This example publishes messages to the topic `"test_topic"`.

+### Notes

-- *"test_topic"* topic is created if it does not exist.
+- The topic `"test_topic"` is created if it does not exist.
-- One message is published every 10 seconds.
+- One message is published every ten seconds.
 - Every message contains:
-  - message data - a "fake" data, integer, starts from 1 and increases by 1 with every message.
-Restarts from 1 when the example is restarted.
+  - Message data in the form of an integer which starts at 1 and increases by 1 with every message published.
+It restarts from 1 when the example is restarted.
-  - *"measureTime"* attribute - measurement time in seconds since the epoch format.
+  - A message attribute, `"measureTime"`, which is the time in seconds since the epoch.

 ![Publisher example](http://imgur.com/tggTPYg.png)

-### PullSubscriber Example
+## PullSubscriber

-This example receives Pub/Sub Messages from the *"test_pull_subscription"* Pub/Sub pull subscription which belong to the specified (by *PROJECT_ID* configuration constant) Google Cloud Project and prints the messages content.
+This example receives messages from a pull subscription called `"test_pull_subscription"` and prints the messages content.

+### Notes

-- *"test_pull_subscription"* subscription is created if it does not exist:
+- The subscription `"test_pull_subscription"` is created if it does not exist.
-  - the subscription is related to *"test_topic"* topic,
+  - The subscription is related to the topic `"test_topic"`
-  - it is a pull type subscription.
+  - It is a pull type subscription
-- Messages are received using repeated pending pull operation - *GooglePubSub.PullSubscriber.pendingPull()*.
+- Messages are received using repeated pending pull operations.
-- Messages are acknowledged automatically using *autoAck* option of the pull operation.
+- Messages are acknowledged automatically using the *autoAck* option of the pull operation.
 - The following information is printed out for every message:
-  - value of the message data,
+  - The value of the message data
-  - all custom attributes of the message,
+  - All of the message’s custom attributes
-  - the standard *"publishTime"* attribute.
+  - The standard `"publishTime"` attribute.

 ![PullSubscriber example](http://imgur.com/WDQ9lGQ.png)

-### PushSubscriber Example
+## PushSubscriber

-This example receives Pub/Sub Messages from the *"test_push_subscription"* Pub/Sub push subscription which belong to the specified (by *PROJECT_ID* configuration constant) Google Cloud Project and prints the messages content.
+This example receives messages from the push subscription `"test_push_subscription"` and prints the messages content.

-Additional setup is required before running this application.
-See [Additional Setup For PushSubscriber Example](#additional-setup-for-pushsubscriber-example) section below.
+Additional setup is required before you can run this application.
+See the [Additional Setup for the PushSubscriber Example](#additional-setup-for-the-pushsubscriber-example) section below for details.

+### Notes

 - *"test_push_subscription"* subscription is created if it does not exist:
   - the subscription is related to *"test_topic"* topic,